Dry Sensitive Skin

 It’s usually around my lips and most lip products aggravate it.
 I’ve tried a lot of different products for moisturising my face, but I always end up having a reaction to them - if not at first, then after several weeks.
 It makes me feel really self-conscious.’

-We know that it can be hard to find the best skincare for extremely dry, sensitive skin.
+We know that it can be hard to find the best skincare for dry sensitive skin.
 We are committed to creating simple, active products specially formulated for sensitive skin and can confidently recommend the entire AMPERNA® range to people dealing with dry, sensitive skin.

 Which AMPERNA® Products can be of Benefit for People with Dry, Sensitive Skin?

-The AMPERNA® Lightweight Soothing+ Emulsion moisturiser is ideal for dry, sensitive skin.
+The AMPERNA® Lightweight Soothing+ Emulsion moisturiser is an ideal product for dry and sensitive skin.
 Apply as much and as often as you need it.

 This moisturiser contains ceramides, hyaluronic acid and emollients to help nourish the skin and protect it from free radical damage.